 When it comes to apps that drain battery life, we're all pretty familiar with the main offenders like Google Maps, Facebook, bloatware and certain cleaning apps, which hog not just battery life but other resources as well.
 A recent report from Avast reveals some unexpected culprits that can cause serious harm to your cell phone's standby times, too.
 Find out which apps to avoid below!

-Snapchat might be a lot of fun but it also takes a lot of resources: both in terms of memory usage and battery life—perhaps more resources than it's worth to you.
-This app is one of the worst offenders in this area and can consume much of your internal storage if you aren't careful .
+Snapchat might be a lot of fun, but it also takes a lot of resources both in terms of memory usage and battery life—perhaps more resources than it's worth to you.
+This app is one of the worst offenders in this area and can consume much of your battery life and mobile data if you aren't careful.
 One way to mitigate the effect on both is to block Snapchat from using mobile data and only use it while on Wi-Fi.

 3. Amazon Shopping

 The Amazon Shopping app is a sneaky little battery drainer because it's quite unassuming.
 When I first read the report that suggested this was having a big impact on battery it seemed strange: others on the list cause lots of damage through heavy usage, Amazon Shopping can't be used that much, can it?